theforeman/forklift/README.md

 You can disable hostmanager in `vagrant/settings.yaml` by setting `hostmanager_enabled` option.

-When using a briged network or with multiple network interfaces, the hostmanager would resolve the internal ip from the ssh-info, you can choose an ip of a particular network interface in `vagrant/settings.yaml` by setting `hostmanager_ip_resolver_device` option with the device name.
+When using a bridged network or with multiple network interfaces, the hostmanager would resolve the internal ip from the ssh-info, you can choose an ip of a particular network interface in `vagrant/settings.yaml` by setting `hostmanager_ip_resolver_device` option with the device name.

 ```yaml
 hostmanager_ip_resolver_device: 'eth1'